Meckel’s Scan for Children

-Tell the doctor about any new symptoms your child has, such as a recent fever.
+Tell the provider about any new symptoms your child has, such as a recent fever.
 Continue

-to give your child any medicines he or she normally takes, unless the doctor gives
+to give your child any medicines they normally take, unless the provider gives you

-you different instructions.
-In some cases, the doctor might prescribe a type of medicine
+different instructions.
+In some cases, the provider might prescribe a type of medicine

-called an H2 blocker for a day or two before the procedure.
+called an H2 blocker for a day or 2 before the procedure.
 This may help your technician

 get a clearer image.